David Copperfield (1999 film): Part one

 David Copperfield is born in Blunderstone, Suffolk, three months after the death of his father, who was also called David Copperfield.
-On the night of David's birth, his great-aunt, Betsey Trotwood, arrives at the "Rookery" —the Copperfield family home—and eagerly anticipates the birth of a baby girl.
-She insists that Clara Copperfield's baby must be called Betsey Trotwood Copperfield, and that she will be her godmother.
+On the night of David's birth, his great-aunt Betsey Trotwood arrives at the "Rookery" —the Copperfield family home—and eagerly anticipates the birth of a baby girl.
+She insists that Clara Copperfield's baby must be called Betsey Trotwood Copperfield and that she will be her godmother.
 However, when the delivered child turns out to be a boy, Miss Trotwood is horrified (as her previous experiences with men have all ended badly) and storms out.

 David grows up loved and cared for by Clara and their maid, Peggotty.
-When David turns eight, Clara meets Edward Murdstone, a stern man who takes an immediate dislike to David.
-Peggotty offers to take David with her to Yarmouth to visit her brother Dan and his family, and he accepts, forming a special bond with Dan's niece, Emily.
-When they return, David sees, to his horror, that his mother has married Murdstone.
-Murdstone invites his equally stern sister Jane to live with them, and the two Murdstones quickly dominate the household with their callous personalities.
-Clara briefly objects to having no say in the affairs of her own house, and Murdstone responds by asserting his authority and disciplining David, while imposing a strict regime upon Clara, David and Peggotty.
-When Murdstone canes David for falling behind in his studies, David bites him and, as punishment, is sent to Salem House, a boarding school owned by Murdstone's unpleasant friend, Mr Creakle, who is particularly harsh towards David at Murdstone's request.
+When David turns eight, Clara meets Edward Murdstone, a stern man whom David does not receive warmly.
+Peggotty offers to take David with her to Yarmouth to visit her brother Dan and his family, and he accepts, forming a bond with Dan's niece, Emily.
+When they return, David finds, to his horror, that his mother has married Murdstone.
+Murdstone invites his equally stern sister Jane to live with them, and the two Murdstones quickly assume complete control of the household, defeating any resistance in Clara to their strict methods, denying David any comfort from her or Peggotty's affection, and disciplining him harshly for the slightest infraction.
+When Murdstone canes David for falling behind in his studies, David bites him and, as punishment, is sent to Salem House, a boarding school owned by Murdstone's unpleasant friend Mr. Creakle, who is particularly harsh towards David at Murdstone's request.
 David's only comfort at the school is his friendship with James Steerforth, an older student from a wealthy family, who first defends him from a gang of bullies and then helps him win the respect of other pupils.